Here are ten easy switches one can make to be more environmentally friendly. A lot of these we have already done in our own home.

 3) Disposable Diapers → Cloth Diapers

-One of the big reasons we chose to cloth diaper was because it was more eco-friendly.
+One of the big reasons we chose to use cloth diapers was because they were more eco-friendly.
 It also saves money and the prints are adorable!
 You can check out my favorite cloth diaper brands in this post and find out what my must-haves to start cloth diapering are in this post.

 4) Plastic Straws → Metal Straws or No Straws